secufred/scanURL/README.md

 2. Install bower dependencies `bower install`
 3. Execute `mongod` on terminal tab to start running the mongodb instance
 4. Create a database called "redmarlin" or name it yourself and change the name configuration in config/config.js
-5. Navigate to the app's main directory and start up the server: `node server.js`
+5. Navigate to the app's main directory and start up the server by executing: `node server.js`
-6. View in browser at http://localhost:8080
+6. View the running app in browser at http://localhost:8080

 ## FEATURES
 * Screenshot